dazzle-php/event/README.md

 ## Comparison

 This section contains Dazzle vs React comparison many users requested.
-If you are wondering why this section has been created, see the author note at the end of it.
+If you are wondering why this section has been created, see the [author's note](https://github.com/dazzle-php/dazzle/blob/master/NOTE.md).

 #### Performance